jlesage/docker-thunderbird/DOCKERHUB.md

 Where:

-  - `/docker/appdata/thunderbird`: This is where the application stores its configuration, states, log and any files needing persistency.
+  - `/docker/appdata/thunderbird`: Stores the application's configuration, state, logs, and any files requiring persistency.

-Browse to `http://your-host-ip:5800` to access the Thunderbird GUI.
+Access the Thunderbird GUI by browsing to `http://your-host-ip:5800`.

 ## Documentation